gabemarchan/Shadow-SM3.95-OpenITG/README.md

-# Shadow theme for StepMania 3.95 and OpenITG
+# Shadow Theme for StepMania 3.95 and OpenITG

 ## About